-Year two of the NEOCycle Urban Youth Initiative will include many of the same elements as in year one, but will serve 40% more children.
-10 children from each City of Cleveland Recreation Center will be invited to participate in a field day style kickoff, and complete two weeks of activities and benchmarks.
-The top finishers in the program – up to 150 children total, will receive a new bicycle, helmet, and lock, as well as on-bike cycle safety training and riding instruction.
-These children will be invited to also participate in the NEOCycle Kids Cruise, a free kids ride at The Hub at Edgewater Park during NEOCycle.
+- Year three of the NEOCycle Urban Youth Initiative will include many of the same elements as in year one and two.
+10 children from each City of Cleveland Recreation Center will be invited to participate in a field day style kickoff on June 27th.
+They will complete two weeks of activities and benchmarks that include bike safety and education.
+The top finishers in the program – up to 150 children total, will receive a new bicycle, helmet, and lock on August 1st.

 2016 Donate Life Transplant Games of America, Cleveland Convention Center, Cleveland